turingschool/data-analytics-curriculum/module1/projects/northwind.md

 ## Submission

 You will submit your findings via a repository on **Github**.
 The repository will be named `<first name>-<last name>-northwind`.
-The repository should contain your Jupyter notebook.
+The repository should contain your Jupyter notebook and SQL file.

 ## Rubric